general260/hug/HUG.md

 ## About me

-Welcome to my human user guide, inspired by Chris Young.
-I'm a web developer and product manager who is in love with road trips.
+Welcome to my human user guide, I'm a web developer and product manager who is in love with road trips.
 With a degree in computer science, I have actively understood the concept of basic programming for over 10 years and I'm constantly learning.
 I listen to music all the time and enjoy reading when I have to.
 I'm an introvert and a jovial outgoing mate, at the same time.
 I believe in travelling and writing, travelling because it exposes you in ways that are only possible through experience and not tales or pictures, and writing because of how much you can express your thoughts in words, its limitless.

 ## Values